Biking and Hiking New Zealand - 02 Whangārei, Waitangi, Gum-diggers

 Warkworth evolved into a hub for timber and shipbuilding industries and later became known for the Wilsons Cement Works established in 1884.
 During World War II, the area hosted over 40 United States Army camps.
 In 1971, the Warkworth Radio Astronomical Observatory was established, marking the town's significance in scientific research.
 The town's population has grown significantly since the mid-2000s, and it remains a commercial and service hub for the surrounding rural area.
 Notably, Warkworth's streets are named after villages in Northumberland, reflecting its historical ties to England.

-Cloudy, lots of hills and nice views of beautiful beaches.
-Some coffee and a muffin in the morning, then 40 km on the road to Whangarei.
-Then the rain started.
-Another coffee to avoid the rain, but the rain stayed with me, so I went to a campground in Tutukaka.
-Enjoyed a nice fireplace in the kitchen and lots of tourists for company.
-Some tea, what else?
-Another 100 km today, only 5.2 hours on the bike with an average of 18.85 km/h.
+Cloudy, with lots of hills and beautiful views of beaches along the way.
+Coffee and a muffin in the morning, then 40 km on toward Whangārei.
+After that the rain started.
+I stopped for another coffee in the hope of waiting it out, but the rain stayed with me, so I continued to a campground in Tutukaka.
+There was a nice fireplace in the kitchen and lots of tourists for company.
+Tea, what else?
+Another 100 km today, only 5 hours 12 minutes on the bike, with an average of 18.85 km/h.

 Whangārei